alphagov/paas-alpha-multicloud-deploy/README.md

 `make vagrant` and browsing to `https://127.0.0.1:8443`

+The `vagrant` provisioning run does not configure the following items:

+* `Openconnect VPN client` - since this would make the vagrant instance unreachable,
+* [GitHub authentication strategy](https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin) - since this would make the jenkins site unconfigurable.

 ## Preparation

 For deployment on aws, you must have the following environment variables set: